Go Backpacking

 It's easy to snap as many photos as possible in every possible angle and lighting condition while almost neglecting to look at the subject you've come to see with your very own eyes.

-I've found that if I take my time and take photos with some thought before snapping, I get better shots and don't spend all my time with one eye in the camera and the other eye closed.
+I've found that if I take my time and think before snapping, I get better shots and don't spend all my time with one eye on the camera and the other closed.

 No matter what kind of camera we use, we can all improve our picture-taking.